 - Number of rows involved in the alert or request

-You can click on the sheet name to be taken to the sheet in Smartsheet
+You can select the sheet name to be taken to the sheet in Smartsheet

 Troubleshoot Not Receiving Alerts or Requests in Slack